15 Expats Talk about Health Insurance and Healthcare in Canada

 Are healthcare and health insurance expensive in Canada?

 "Healthcare and health insurance in Canada can be expensive, depending on the type of coverage and services needed.
 Generally, Canadians pay for their healthcare through taxes, which are used to fund public health insurance plans.
 Private health insurance plans are also available, but they tend to be more expensive and may not cover all of the services that are available through public plans.
-Additionally, some services may not be covered by either public or private plans, and these services may need to be paid for out-of-pocket," wrote an expat living in Canada.
+Additionally, some services may not be covered by either public or private plans, and these services may need to be paid for out-of-pocket," mentioned one expat in Canada.

 What are emergency services like in Canada?